halfbyte/mini_midi_demo/README.md

 ### [canvas.html](canvas.html)

 An example of driving some simple canvas drawing by MIDI commands.
+You probably need to adapt the MIDI controller numbers.